This blog may contain affiliate links. Read our disclosure policy for more info.

 Rates for a 2-night stay for two people range between $1,170 and $2,186 USD with breakfast included.

 The Hotel MX Roma is located in one of the best areas to stay in Mexico City, close to the Ángel de la Independencia and other places of interest in La Roma, which allows you to walk around the neighborhood.
 It’s a safe area and very beautiful.

 It has family rooms equipped with air conditioning, private bathrooms, free Wi-Fi, and flat-screen satellite TV.

 It offers a space with a terrace to enjoy with family or friends, private parking, a gym, and 24-hour front desk service.

-You can enjoy all its amenities for a price between $84 and $215 for a 2-night stay for two people with continental breakfast included.
+You can enjoy all its amenities for a price of $338 USD for a 2-night stay for two people with continental breakfast included.

 $ – Embassy Hotel